Flu Jabs 50-64 Years Update (25th November 2020)

 Please click here for further information on Primary Care Networks

 We started a First Contact Physio pilot in July 2019.
-This will run for 12 months and we are one of only three practices in BaNES to offer this exciting service without the need to see your GP.
-If you are a registered patient and have one of the following conditions please book online to see our First Contact Physio or ask reception for an appointment.
+This ran for 12 months, finishing in late July 2020 and we are one of only three practices in BaNES to offer this exciting service without the need to see your GP.
+Currently we are looking how we can continue this very useful service for you.
+If you are a registered patient and have one of the following conditions please book online to see our Physio team or ask reception for an appointment.
 These are currently telephone based due to coronavirus:

 - Back pain